Estimate Time6 min

 Sign up for Fidelity Viewpoints weekly email for our latest insights.

-Three Types of Treasurys
+3 Types of Treasurys

-If you want to loan some money to Uncle Sam in return for his promise to pay you back with interest, you can choose from 3 types of Treasury securities: Notes, bonds and bills.
+If you want to loan some money to Uncle Sam in return for his promise to pay you back with interest, you can choose from 3 types of Treasury securities: Notes, bonds, and bills.
 Notes and bonds differ only in name and in the length of time before you get your money back.
 Notes are available with maturities ranging from 1 to 10 years while bonds can have maturities of as long as 30 years.
 Both pay you interest every 6 months at a rate that is set at the time you buy the bond.
 Even if rates on newly issued notes or bonds rise or fall during the time you own your Treasury security, the rate you were promised when you bought it will remain unchanged.

 The Treasury also sells securities called Treasury bills that do not pay interest on a regular basis.
 Instead, they are sold at prices below their face value (also referred to as "par value") and buyers receive the full face value when the bills mature in 4 to 12 months.
 Bills are also known as Original Issue Discount (OID) bonds, since the difference between the price at issuance and the face value at maturity represents the total interest paid in one lump sum.
 Treasury bills may be attractive to some investors because the lump-sum payments eliminate the need to keep track of regular coupons.